dergachyova-olga/Skyhawk/README.md

 # Project Skyhawk

+The project aims to create a system that performs classification and clustering tasks on provided data in order to detect automatically generated texts or texts containing misinformation.
+The dectetion is based on Natural Language Processing (NLP) techniques and Machine Leanring.

 ## Installation

 Dowload the code and unzip it in a folder that will be project's folder.
 On Linux system run **setup.sh** script as root user to setup virtual environment and install all necessary dependencies from **requirements.txt**.
 Attention: the script upgrades *virtualenv*, *pip*, and *setuptools* packages.